- The Apple TV app brings your favorite TV shows and movies all into one place and recommends others you might enjoy.

 If you do not want Apple to use information about what you watch on this device in the Apple TV app for personalization on all devices that support the Apple TV app, you can turn off personalization features in Settings.
 On iOS and iPadOS, go to Settings > TV > Use Play History.
 On tvOS, go to Settings > Apps > TV > Use Play History.

 Communicating with You

 Apple may use information about your account, such as the Apple products you own and your subscriptions to Apple services, to send you communications about the Apple TV app and other Apple products, services, and offers that may be of interest to you, including Apple One.
+Your device serial number may be used to check eligibility for service offers.
 If you purchase an Apple One subscription, we may send you emails and push notifications about the features of each of the services for which you have subscribed.
 Apple may also use information about your activity within the Apple TV app to send you emails and push notifications about new features, content, and offers available in the Apple TV app.
 You can change your email preferences and opt out of receiving these emails by going to appleid.apple.com.
 To update your notification preferences on iOS and iPadOS, go to Settings > Notifications > TV.